Willy Taveras

-Willy Taveras (born December 25, 1981) is a Dominican former professional baseball center fielder in Major League Baseball (MLB).
-He played a total of seven seasons for the Houston Astros, Colorado Rockies, Cincinnati Reds, and Washington Nationals.
+Willy Taveras (born December 25, 1981) is a Dominican former professional baseball center fielder.
+He played a total of seven seasons in Major League Baseball (MLB) for the Houston Astros, Colorado Rockies, Cincinnati Reds, and Washington Nationals.

 As a rookie in 2005, Taveras was instrumental in the Astros' first-ever league pennant win and World Series appearances.
 Behind his hitting, speed, and defense, Taveras won the Players Choice Award for National League (NL) Outstanding Rookie, the Sporting News NL Rookie of the Year, and a selection to the Topps All-Star Rookie Team.